tsgates/arch-wiki-markdown/wiki/ATI.md

 > Force TV-out in KMS

-Kernel can recognize video= parameter in following form:
+Kernel can recognize video= parameter in following form (see KMS for more details):

     video=<conn>:<xres>x<yres>[M][R][-<bpp>][@<refresh>][i][m][eDd]

-(see KMS)

 For example:

     video=DVI-I-1:1280x1024-24@60e

-or
+Parameters with whitespaces must be quoted:

     "video=9-pin DIN-1:1024x768-24@60e"

-Parameters with whitespaces must be quoted.
-Current mkinitcpio implementation also requires # before.
+Current mkinitcpio implementation also requires # in front.
 For example:

     root=/dev/disk/by-uuid/d950a14f-fc0c-451d-b0d4-f95c2adefee3 ro quiet radeon.modeset=1 security=none # video=DVI-I-1:1280x1024-24@60e "video=9-pin DIN-1:1024x768-24@60e"

 -   Grub can pass such command line as is.
--   Lilo needs backslashes for doublequotes (append="...... # ....
+-   Lilo needs backslashes for doublequotes (append
-    \"video=9-pin DIN-1:1024x768-24@60e\"")
+    # \"video=9-pin DIN-1:1024x768-24@60e\")
 -   Grub2: TODO

 You can get list of your video outputs with following command:

-    ls -1 /sys/class/drm/ | grep -E '^card[[:digit:]]+-' | cut -d- -f2-
+    $ ls -1 /sys/class/drm/ | grep -E '^card[[:digit:]]+-' | cut -d- -f2-

-HDMI Audio
+HDMI audio
 ----------

-xf86-video-ati can enable HDMI audio output for all supported chipsets up to r7xx when using KMS.
-Just use xrandr to enable the output and Test as described below.
+HDMI audio is supported in the xf86-video-ati video driver.
+By default HDMI audio is disabled in the driver kernel versions >=3.0 because it can be problematic.
+However, if your Radeon card is listed in the Radeon Feature Matrix it may work.
+To enable HDMI audio add radeon.audio=1 to your kernel parameters.

+If there is no video after bootup, the driver option will have to be disabled.

-> Testing HDMI Audio
+> Note:

-1. Connect your PC to the Display via HDMI cable.
-2. Use xrandr to get picture to the Display, e.g.: xrandr --output DVI-D_1 --mode 1280x768 --right-of PANEL.
-Simply typing xrandr will give you a list of valid outputs.
-3. Run aplay -l to get the list of sound devices.
-Find HDMI and note the card number and corresponding device number.
-Example of what you want to see: card 1: HDMI [HDA ATI HDMI], device 3: ATI HDMI [ATI HDMI]
-4. Try sending sound to this device: aplay -D plughw:1,3 /usr/share/sounds/alsa/Front_Center.wav.
-Be sure to change plughw:z,y to match the hardware number found with last command.
-You should be able to hear the test sound from the display.

--   The audio module is disabled by default in kernel >=3.0.
-Add radeon.audio=1 to the Kernel parameters.
+-   If HDMI audio does not simply work after installing the driver, test your setup with the procedure at Advanced Linux Sound Architecture#HDMI output does not work.
--   If the sound is distorted try setting tsched=0 and make sure rtkit daemon is running.
+-   If the sound is distorted in PulseAudio try setting tsched=0 and make sure rtkit daemon is running.

-Dual Head Setup
+Dual Head setup
 ---------------

-> Independent X Screens
+> Independent X screens

 Independent dual-headed setups can be configured the usual way.
 However you might want to know that the radeon driver has a "ZaphodHeads" option